atenyi/ChainRank/README.md

     maxDepth: maximal depth of the depth limited search
     file: output file name
     RetRanks - Boolean, if true results are returned as ranks instead of scores.
+    nPvalIter: number of random chain rank runs for p-value computation

   Returns:

     A data frame with the Chains and their chain scores